harshinikr7/c2054665_CSC1034_practical1_2022/README.md

 4. `python Walking_panda.py` --scale

 This function is used in order to set the size of the panda that is displayed on screen by inserting integer or floating point value.

+5. `python Walking_panda.py` --no_environment

+The purpose of this function is to disable the environment of the panda animation and display no environment.

+6. `python Walking_panda.py` --speed_change

+This function is used in order to change the default speed of the panda animation.